-EAST stands for 'Eastern-European Ageing Societies in Transition' and is the Eastern-European Research Network of the Oxford Institute of Population Ageing.
+EAST is the 'Central and Eastern European Research Network' of the Oxford Institute of Population Ageing.

-The Oxford Institute of Population Ageing has an extensive research programme in the EU countries and is developing its research capacity within Eastern Europe.
+The Oxford Institute of Population Ageing has an extensive research programme in the EU countries and is developing its research capacity within Central and Eastern Europe.

 - Advancing Knowledge of Telecare for Independence and Vitality in later life (AKTIVE) (Hamblin)